ShubhamKhaire7/Health-Insurance-Premium-Predictor/README.md

-# 🏥 Health Insurance Cost Predictor
+# 🏥 Health Insurance Premium Predictor

 A professional, AI-powered web application that predicts health insurance costs using machine learning algorithms.
 Built with Streamlit and Python, this app provides accurate cost estimates based on comprehensive health and personal factors.